simonrho/jcnr-in-server/README.md

 Running load-jcnr-images.sh.
 Found tar file: Juniper_Cloud_Native_Router_23.2.tgz.
-Extracting the file: Juniper_Cloud_Native_Router_23.2.tgz...
+Extracting the file: Juniper_Cloud_Native_Router_23.2.tgz.
 Found Docker image file: ./Juniper_Cloud_Native_Router_23.2/images/jcnr-images.tar.gz.
 Loading Docker image..../Juniper_Cloud_Native_Router_23.2/images/jcnr-images.tar.gz.
 Docker image loaded successfully!

 Running create-jcnr-secrets.sh
-This script will use default files for license & root password if present:
+This script will attempt to obtain the license key and root password in the following order:
+1. From variables in the settings.sh file: JCNR_LICENSE_KEY and JCNR_ROOT_PASSWORD.
+2. From the default files if present:
-Default License File: jcnr-license.txt
+   License File: jcnr-license.txt
-Default Root Password File: jcnr-root-password.txt
+   Root Password File: jcnr-root-password.txt
-If these files are not found, you will be prompted for input.
+3. If neither of the above sources are found, you will be prompted for input.
 ---------------------------------------
-Reading root password from jcnr-root-password.txt.
+Reading root password from settings file.
 Reading license key from jcnr-license.txt.
 Creating jcnr-secrets.yaml file.
 Applying JCNR secrets and namespace.